 Hopefully you had the chance to discuss your postoperative pain relief options with your surgeon or anaesthetist during your pre-op assessment.
-Most people will be offered a PCA (patient-controlled analgesia), which will have a pump with a button attached that allows you to deliver pain relief such a morphine or fentanyl.
+Most people will be offered a PCA (patient-controlled analgesia), which will have a pump with a button attached that allows you to deliver intravenous pain relief.
 These buttons are pre-set so that it is impossible for you to overdose should you keep pressing the button.
 It is a very effective form of postoperative pain relief.
-You may also be offered an epidural to the spine as an alternative or your pain may be managed with oral pain relief such as oramorph or tramadol.
+You may also be offered an epidural to the spine as an alternative or your pain may be managed with oral pain relief.
 Making sure that you are comfortable will be a priority to your hospital team.

 During your hospital stay